R1 gauge – Remote crackmeter

 Fabriquée en France

-Advantages of the smart remote crackmeter for monitoring cracks remotely
+Advantages of the smart remote crackmeter for remote crack monitoring

 3 wireless sensors in 1